gen-robot/Teleop-FrankaPy/frankapy/physics_datagen/README.md

 done

+# sine is the best for our panda robot
-trajectory_type='sine'  # one of step, sine, valid, combined, policy output="csv/test_joint" python sysid_joint_traj_gen.py \
+trajectory_type='sine'  # one of step, sine, triangle, combined output="csv/test_joint"
+python sysid_joint_traj_gen.py \
     --ctrl_freq 10 \